Costs of Caring for Wildlife

 Newborn / Juvenile:$105 / week

 It costs $2,520 to feed a kitten from newborn to release (an average of 8 months).
-Very young kittens are fed a specially formulated bobcat formula.
+Very young kittens are fed a special bobcat formula.
 Bobcats eat a strictly carnivorous diet.

 Very young pups are offered special coyote formula.
 Coyotes are offered an omnivorous diet, which includes a variety of small animals, berries, fruits and vegetables.